gaehlerm/SoftwareEngineering/README.md

 The same holds for database access.
 You put all the code that requires DB access into a few simple functions that you are not going to write unit tests for but you make sure you test everything else.

-An even better approach is using dependency injection as explained in the next chapter but for the moment we’ll leave it with the small wrapper function.
+An even better approach is using Dependency Injection (DI) as explained in the next chapter but for the moment we’ll leave it with the small wrapper function.

 ### Testing classes